-Destin is a decidedly white-collar city, with fully 85.17% of the workforce employed in white-collar jobs, well above the national average.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Destin is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Destin is a city of sales and office workers, managers, and professionals.
-There are especially a lot of people living in Destin who work in management occupations (17.52%), sales jobs (14.97%), and office and administrative support (12.29%).
+There are especially a lot of people living in Destin who work in management occupations (16.94%), sales jobs (15.50%), and food service (9.85%).

 Also of interest is that Destin has more people living here who work in computers and math than 95% of the places in the US.

-One of the nice things about Destin is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.
+Destin is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
+Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.

-Being a small city, Destin does not have a public transit system used by locals to get to and from work.
+Destin is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 Destin is a somewhat ethnically-diverse city.
 The people who call Destin home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Destin residents report their race to be White, followed by Asian.
-Important ancestries of people in Destin include English, Irish, Italian, and French .
+The greatest number of Destin residents report their race to be White, followed by Black or African-American.
+Important ancestries of people in Destin include German, Irish, English, Italian, and French.